Tutorial: Configure Workday for automatic user provisioning

 Yes, one Provisioning Agent can be configured to handle multiple AD domains as long as the agent has line of sight to the respective domain controllers.
 Microsoft recommends setting up a group of 3 provisioning agents serving the same set of AD domains to ensure high availability and provide fail over support.

 How do I de-register the domain associated with my Provisioning Agent?

-From the Azure portal, get the tenant ID of your Azure AD tenant.
+*, get the tenant ID of your Microsoft Entra tenant.